backstage/backstage/docs/integrations/plugins-101-building-your-first-plugin/why-build-plugins.md

 ## Customizable and Extensible Platform

 Backstage's plugin architecture is designed to be highly flexible, enabling the integration of nearly any infrastructure or software development tool.
-This extensibility allows organizations to tailor Backstage to meet their specific needs, integrating internal tools, third-party services, and other custom functionalities seamlessly【93†source】【94†source】.
+This extensibility allows organizations to tailor Backstage to meet their specific needs, integrating internal tools, third-party services, and other custom functionalities seamlessly.
 For detailed guidelines on plugin development, refer to the [Backstage Plugin Development documentation](https://backstage.io/docs/plugins/plugin-development/).

 ## Improved Collaboration and Knowledge Sharing